Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

 \subsubsection{GE-PI space and its dimensionality}

 Note that the structure of the matrix $M$ remains almost unchanged compared with the GE case, with the only difference being that the index sets $\calM_{\bl,K}$ are replaced by $\oMlK$.
-Therefore, we can find its kernel using exactly the same protocol.
-In addition, the following proposition holds.
+In addition, the following proposition holds true.